 " guide for some more information.23.
 I am opening a bank account, and the form asks whether I am a "U.S. person."
 I am an American-Italian dual citizen.
 May I answer "no" and use my Italian passport as identification?

 No. All U.S. citizens (and some others, including U.S. permanent residents) are "U.S. persons."
 You must provide your U.S.-related information for proper tax treatment.24.
 I am an American-Italian dual citizen.
 May I travel to Cuba with my Italian passport?

 All U.S. citizens must obey U.S. laws, including laws relating to travel to Cuba, whether or not they possess other citizenships.
-If you are a U.S. citizen you may enter Cuba using whichever passport you wish, but you must still have a U.S. Department of Treasury license (or other appropriate U.S. legal approval, such as participation with an authorized tour group) to travel to Cuba.25.
+If you are a U.S. citizen you may enter Cuba using whichever passport you wish, but your travel to Cuba must still be consistent with U.S. law.25.
 I entered a country using my Italian passport.
 May I use my other passport to exit?